Unified commerce: easier management control, better user experience and clients who will come back

 - MOTO: Our system allows your agents to easily collect order information using forms or a phone call.
 The payment can be processed by the agent itself, through IVR (interactive voice response) or pay by link (a link that redirects the user to the payment page in a direct and secure way).

-- Our POS : easy to use and compatible with international payment methods such as WeChat Pay, Ali Pay, to satisfy the Chinese customer; or the MIR system, to please the Russian customer.
-It also features camera card scanner and NFC, making it compatible with the latest Visa and MasterCard industry standards (encrypted transactions and card details).
+- Our POS : easy to use and compatible with international payment methods such as WeChat Pay, and Ali Pay, to satisfy the Chinese customer; or RuPay for the Indian customer.
+It also features a camera card scanner and NFC, making it compatible with the latest Visa and MasterCard industry standards (encrypted transactions and card details).

 Integrating our payment gateway is a great way to start selling more online, in your physical shop or wherever you want to run your business.
 Looking for a unified commerce strategy?
 Visit our website to find out how we can help you go further.